syncedtoblog/syncedtoblog.github.io/_posts/2021-01-30-Impact-Covid-19-On-UK-Crime.md

 draft: 1
 ---

-Using the UK police's crime dataset we looked at how crime changed in the UK's cities during its first nationwide lockdown.
+Using the UK police's crime dataset we looked at how crime changed in the UK's cities during 2020's first nationwide lockdown.

 ![_config.yml]({{ site.baseurl }}/images/2021-01-30-Impact-Covid-19-On-UK-Crime-1.jpg)